ethereum/hive/docs/commandline.md

 This command runs a web interface on <http://127.0.0.1:8080>.
 The interface shows information about all simulation runs for which information was collected.

+## Generating Ethereum 1.x test chains (hivechain)

+The `hivechain` tool allows you to create RLP-encoded blockchains for inclusion into simulations.

+Build it with:

+    go build ./cmd/hivechain

+To generate a chain of a desired length, run the following command:

+    hivechain generate -genesis ./genesis.json -length 200

+`hivechain` generates empty blocks by default.
+The chain will contain non-empty blocks if the following accounts have balance in genesis state:

+- `0x71562b71999873DB5b286dF957af199Ec94617F7`
+- `0x703c4b2bD70c169f5717101CaeE543299Fc946C7`
+- `0x0D3ab14BBaD3D99F4203bd7a11aCB94882050E7e`